 - Thomas Girtin (1775-1802) after Charles-Louis Clérisseau (1721-1820)

-- Rome: The Temple of Saturn, Known as the Temple of Concord
+- Rome: Study of the Entablature of the Temple of Saturn

 - Medium and Support

-- Graphite, pen and ink and brush and ink on wove paper
+- Graphite, pen and ink and brush and ink on paper

 - Subject Terms

 - Catalogue Number